I2NhbmloZWxweW91/GamePad-SL4A/README.md

 1. Set A D W S keys properly in your game
 2. Make sure to connect both devices to a same network
 3. Run sender.py in your Android
-4. Change `HOST` in controller.py and run
+4. Change `HOST` in controller.py and run in PC

 ### Tested